 There was increasing activity in town as the weekend progressed, with the Festival of Lights getting under way.
 All of the tour trolleys in town were decked out in lights, too, and blasting Christmas music.
 The city looked beautiful, and everyone was getting into the holiday spirit!

 We loved the St. Augustine City Marina.
 The staff was great, the facilities are clean, the views are amazing and you can’t beat the location.
+Just be mindful of the currents getting in and out, especially if it’s windy.

 In and around the St. Augustine City Marina